ezafeire/LazyLinkedIn/README.md

 # LazyLinkedIn

-LazyLinkedIn is a bot that automatically applies to jobs that match given criteria.
+LazyLinkedIn is a bot that automatically applies to jobs that match the given criteria.

 ## Getting Started